intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50/README.md

 ```
 The log file is saved to the value of `--output-dir`.

-The tail of the log output when the benchmarking completes should look
+The tail of the log output when the script completes should look
 something like this:
 ```
 Processed 49600 images.
 (Top1 accuracy, Top5 accuracy) = (0.7361, 0.9155)